Santa Cruz – The most visited of The Galapagos Islands

 Santa Cruz is also the most populated island and therefore we could say that the most “civilized” in comparison to the other islands where you can still live a paradisiacal calm.
 In Puerto Ayora, the capital of Santa Cruz, you will find much commercial activity, traffic, hotels, bars, restaurants, shops and ATMs (which are not yet available in other islands).
 Perhaps the first impression makes Santa Cruz look like a place too cosmopolitan to be in Galapagos, but the reality is that it is only a small part of the island.
 Santa Cruz has a lot to offer: incredible landscapes and activities that are also free.
 Here we tell you everything you need to know to know her well.

-How to get Santa Cruz island?
+How to get Santa Cruz Island?

 There are several ways to get to Santa Cruz, but the following are the most recommended:

-Direct flight from the continent
+Direct flight from continental Ecuador

 The crossing does not end here, when you have crossed that small piece of sea and finally arrive to Santa Cruz, there you will be waiting for taxis (white Toyota trucks, do not wait for a yellow car) that will take you to the capital of the island, Puerto Ayora, where the activity is concentrated and where the majority of hotels are located.